evncosta/100-Days-of-Code/Day 4/README.md

 - Creating interactive console applications
 - Using mathematical operations for game mechanics
 - Handling user input and validation

-## 🎓 Course Context

-This project was part of **Day 4: Randomisation and Python Lists** in the 100 Days of Code curriculum.
-It combines random number generation with list manipulation to create an engaging game experience.

 ## 🎮 Game Rules